Silverbullet069/til/docker/docker-roadmap.md

 docker exec -i demo-mysql sh -c 'exec mysql -uroot -p"$MYSQL_ROOT_PASSWORD"' < /some/path/on/your/host/all-database.sql
 ```

-### Building Container Images by Docker Buildx
+## Building Container Images

 To build a container image, engineers need to write **Dockerfile** - a text document that contains a list of instructions used by Docker Engine (its plugin, Docker Buildx, to be precise) to build an image.

 Container images are built up as a stack of **layers**.
 A layer is a set of filesystem changes - additions, modifications, deletions - that represents the result of a specific instruction in a Dockerfile.
 In short, any instruction _that modifies the filesystem_ creates a new layer.
 Each layer contains only the differences from the layer before it.

 When you're pulling a single image from a container registry, you're actually downloading muliple layers.
-If you calculate the sum of the size of all layers, it's equal to the size of the image.]
+If you calculate the sum of the size of all layers, it's equal to the size of the image.

 Container images layers are designed to be _reused_ extensively:

 - Layers can be shared between different images.
 - When pushing or pulling images, Docker checks for existing layers on host filesystem and transferred only new or modified layers.

-#### Layer components
+### Layer components

 1. Content files: The actual files and directories that were added, modified, or deleted.
 1. Metadata: information about the layer (id, content hash, size, creation timestamp, instruction, ...).
 You can examine a layer by running `docker image history IMAGE_NAME`.
 1. A pointer to its parent layer: Except for the base layer, each layer references the layer below it (remember, this is a stack).

-#### Behind-the-scene of the container execution
+### Behind-the-scene of the container execution

 1. After each layer is downloaded, it's extracted into its own directory on the host filesystem.
 2. When a container runs from an image, a union filesystem stacks these layers to create a unified view.